stefanbohacek/transposer1000/README.md

 gulp
 ```

-The Flask script will run at localhost:5000 and will be proxied to localhost:3000 with the browser-sync gulp.js plugin, which will also automatically open and reload the test page.
+The Flask script will run at localhost:5000 and will be proxied to localhost:3000 with the browser-sync gulp.js plugin, which will also automatically open the test page (and reload it if any of the relevant files change).

 If this is too complicated, have a look at [this repo](https://github.com/rozap/sweg.revisit) for another Flask-based revisit.link service blueprint.
 Chris, the author, also made [a very useful testing script](https://github.com/revisitors/revisit-test-util).